Be careful what you wish for

 A + E

 By Thursday evening I was getting worse.
 I was still running a fever, having to pee every hour and even worse the pain in my kidneys had intensified.
 The attacks came in waves.
 Sometimes the pain receded and I could talk and even haul my sorry carcass to the toilet without help.
 But when the waves of pain washed over, I could do nothing but curl myself into a ball and retch.
 We waited for a break in the pain and then HWSNBN drove me to Worthing A + E, figuring it would be less full of fighting drunks then Brighton.
 I hobbled in, preparing myself for wait.
 They saw me almost immediately.
-‘I can always tell the kidney infections,’ the lovely nurse said ‘from the way their bent over like they’re ancient.’
+‘I can always tell the kidney infections,’ the lovely nurse said ‘from the way they’re bent over like they’re ancient.’
 They took my blood, urine and x -rayed me.
 Finally a very tired Dr came to see me, there were no kidney stones.
-As far as they could tell it was just a kidney infection (Ha).
+As far as they could tell it was ‘just’ a kidney infection (Ha).
 So I was sent home at 4am with heavy duty painkillers and told to keep taking my antibiotics.

 By Saturday I was feeling even worse.
 I was still being sick and running a fever.
 I drowsed on off upright slumped over a pillow because I couldn’t bear to put any weight on my kidney.
 We went back to the clinic at the station and saw another third doctor who tested me and told me I didn’t have an UTI.
 Despite the fact that on two previous occasions days before tests had revealed I had.
 HSWNBN was furious, it was Saturday afternoon and all the doctors were closing.
 He knew I wouldn’t be able to wait until Monday.
 I was delirious by this point and had to be half carried to the car.
 He rung the locum who talked to me over the phone and prescribed different antibiotics.
 After a couple more uncomfortable days the antiobiotics kicked in.
 Two draining weeks off work I was able to go back.
 I was better.